andrewInMel/Backend/README.md

 This is the backend repository for the practice project Connectd.
 Connectd is a personal CRM (customer relationship manager), created with React, Node.js, and MongoDB.

 _**P.S.
 This is a rewritten project.
-The original backend is written by Django and I was the frontend lead in the original project.
+The original backend is written in Django and I was the frontend lead in the original project.
 The original team project is documented at: [**Confluence - Connectd CRM**](https://comp30022-079.atlassian.net/wiki/spaces/CRM/overview)**_

 * Frontend repository is located at: [**Frontend Repository**](https://github.com/andrewInMel/Frontend)